Thumbnail

 Additional camera devices may be selected or entered when the camera is stopped (not running).
 If the EZB supports video, the robot skill will display the IP Address and any other USB or local cameras.
 The camera robot skill will also display cameras for other supported robots, such as the AR Parrot Drone.
 Additionally, you may manually enter a JPEG Snapshot HTTP address.

-EZB Camera Device - If the EZB supports a video stream, the syntax for connecting to EZB cameras is EZB://192.168.0.1 or EZB://192.168.0.1:24 (if port is specified).
+EZB Camera Device - If the EZB supports a video stream, the syntax for connecting to EZB cameras is EZB://192.168.0.1 or EZB://192.168.0.1:24 (if the port is specified).
 The type of EZBs that support video for this syntax is ESP32, EZ-B v4, IoTiny, Raspberry Pi, etc..

-COM (UART) Device - If a camera is connected via a USB COM UART adapter, the port will be displayed in the drop-down.
+COM (UART) Device - If a camera is connected via a USB COM UART adapter, the port will be displayed in the dropdown.
 The syntax will be COMx (i.e., COM1, COM2, and so on).
 The default baud rate will be 3,333,333 if only the com port is selected.
 However, if the camera uses a different baud rate, it can be specified next to the com port with a: separator.
 Such as COM1:9600

 Custom - This option allows the camera device robot skill to be in slave mode.
 It allows other robot skills to push video data to this robot skill.
 Some robot skills, such as the AR Parrot Drone, Intel Realsense, and Stream All The Video Sources will use this option.

-JPEG Snapshot HTTP Video Device - a camera or video source which provides JPEG images may be selected as a camera device.
+JPEG Snapshot HTTP Video Device - a camera or video source that provides JPEG images may be selected as a camera device.
 Enter the complete HTTP URL of the video source.
-If the HTTP video source requires authentication, consult your device's documentation for correct syntax.
+If the HTTP video source requires authentication, consult your device's documentation for the correct syntax.
 You may test the JPEG URL in a web browser to verify that it is valid and that only the JPEG is displayed, not any HTML.
 Example: http://192.168.100.2/cgi-bin/snapshot.cgi or http://192.168.100.2/image.jpg, etc..

 1. Full Screen/Restore Button